 Whether you sleep better with white noise, nature sounds, or deep sleep music (or if you’re not sure yet), there’s a sound machine on the market that will help you catch more quality z’s in no time.
 Here are three that we recommend for all types of sleepers:

 HoMedics is a leader in sleep noise machines, and its HDS-1000 Deep Sleep White Noise Machine is an impressive option for struggling sleepers.
 The white noise device lets you choose from four digitally recorded relaxing white noise tones, ranging from soft rain sounds to deep tones, perfect for tinnitus sufferers.
 You can also customize each tone by tuning it using the dial on the machine.
 Small and sleek, the device easily fits on a nightstand or desk.
 HoMedics also offers a more portable option, priced at $30 that can help you sleep easy on the road.

 If you’re not sure what kind of white noise sound will help you sleep best, the LectroFan is your best option.
 This versatile sound machine comes with 20 different digital sound profiles: 10 fan sounds and 10 ambient noise (white noise) variations.
 Compact and unobtrusive, the LectroFan is almost small enough to fit in the palm of your hand, though powerful enough to create sounds louder than any mechanical fan-based conditioner.
 This sound-masking white noise machine also comes with a handy auto-off timer if you don’t want those soothing sounds running through the night.

 While it’s not the prettiest sound machine on the market, the Marpac DOHM is a classic for a reason.
 This white noise product has been around since 1962, when it was originally sold as the Sleep-Mate (or Sleepmate).
 It’s been impressing sleepers ever since, offering fan-based natural white noise that you can tune to your preference.
 The experts seem to like it, too; it was chosen as the official sound machine of the National Sleep Foundation.
-Unlike the other two products on this list, however, it does not have a built-in sleep timer, instead running all night.
+Unlike the other two products on this list, however, it does not have a built-in sleep timer.

 Sleep machines for babies